 I was afraid to let...

-On March 9, 2011, I was lamenting not being able to celebrate my birthday the way I wanted.
-I was finishing up my work on an Air Force base in Japan.
+On March 9, 2011, I was ticked off that I was unable to celebrate my birthday the way I wanted.
+I was finishing up my work as a military life consultant on an Air Force base in Japan.
 I realize now what a champagne problem that was...to have a stressful day on my birthday.

 Two days later I would experience one of the strongest earthquakes ever recorded in history.